jykn/blogdown/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am currently an Assistant Professor in the School of Nursing at the University of Victoria (UVic).
-My program of research focuses on the use of patient-reported outcomes (PROs) to inform practice and policy.
-The ultimate goal of my work is to better guide the continuum of analysis, interpretation and action based on PROs to truly support person-centred care.
+Dr. Jae-Yung Kwon is an Assistant Professor (tenure-track) in the School of Nursing at the University of Victoria (UVic).
+He co-leads the Health Services and Systems cluster at the Institute on Aging and Lifelong Health and the New Investigators Group at the International Society of Quality of Life.

-Before starting my faculty position at UVic, I was a Postdoctoral Fellow in the School of Nursing at [TWU](https://twu.ca/academics/school-nursing) and the BC Ministry of Health [Office of Patient-Centred Measurement](https://www.bcpcm.ca/bc-patient-centred-measurement), supported by the [BC SUPPORT Unit](https://bcsupportunit.ca).
-During my Postdoc, I used analytic skills learned from my [dissertation](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0390462) and specialization in [Measurement, Evaluation and Research Methodology](https://ecps.educ.ubc.ca/measurement-evaluation-and-research-methodology) at UBC to provide guidance to knowledge users about the reporting and selection of a generic PRO measure for health system planning.
+He obtained his [PhD in Nursing](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0390462), with a subspecialization in [Measurement, Evaluation and Research Methodology](https://ecps.educ.ubc.ca/measurement-evaluation-and-research-methodology), from the University of British Columbia (UBC), supported by a UBC Fellowship and Cardiac Services BC.
+He completed his joint postdoctoral training with the BC Ministry of Health Office of Patient-Centred Measurement and Trinity Western University, supported by the BC SUPPORT Unit.

+Dr. Kwon's research program focuses on tailoring health services to promote person-centred care, aiming to meet the unique needs of individual patients with progressive or life-threatening conditions, including cancer.
+His research is supported by grants from the Canadian Institutes of Health Research, Canadian Frailty Network, AGE-WELL, BC SUPPORT Unit, Health Research BC, and UVic.
+He supervises students from both Nursing and Health Information Science.

-My previous life experiences in the Korean army and nursing are chronicled in this [book](https://www.amazon.ca/Lonely-Bee-Land-Flowers-ebook/dp/B00AVZEEJC).
-On the side, I enjoy composing relaxing piano music (see my [youtube channel](https://youtube.com/channel/UCSi45cT6a8K-7SXaSt6SFVA/)).
+His previous life experiences in the Korean army and nursing are chronicled in this [book](https://www.amazon.ca/Lonely-Bee-Land-Flowers-ebook/dp/B00AVZEEJC).
+On the side, he enjoys composing relaxing piano music (see my [youtube channel](https://youtube.com/channel/UCSi45cT6a8K-7SXaSt6SFVA/)).